zeroibc/my-mac-os/README.md

 ### 3. [Keyboard Maestro](https://www.keyboardmaestro.com/main/) - Automation tool
 - Keyboard Maestro is essentially an IDE for automation.
 You create macros of actions that you can then easily call from Karabiner.
-- Has a [wonderful community](https://forum.keyboardmaestro.com/) that is happy to help with whatever you are trying to achieve.
+- It has a [wonderful community](https://forum.keyboardmaestro.com/) that is happy to help with whatever you are trying to achieve.
 - I share [all the macros I use](km-macros#readme) with the app.

 ### 4. [VS Code](https://github.com/Microsoft/vscode) - Code editor